-Influence of Say on Pay Results on Executive Compensation Decisions

-Management and the Compensation Committee are attentive to the outcome of the shareholder "Say on Pay" vote.
-At the Company's 2014 annual shareholder meeting, the Company received significant support for its executive compensation program, with 96% of the votes in favor of the "Say on Pay" resolution.
+Influence of Say on Pay Results on Executive Compensation Decisions program, with 97.6% of the votes in favor of the "Say on Pay" resolution.
 The Compensation Committee remains responsive to shareholder feedback and believes that the strong support from shareholders indicates satisfaction with the executive compensation program.